kimjune01/kimjune01.github.io/_posts/2016-02-06-sprout-method.md

 override func viewDidLoad(animated: Bool) {
   super.viewDidLoad(animated)
   makeSomeViews()
-  fetchDataFromIceCreamServer()
+  fetchDataFromIcecreamServer()
   //TODO: then fill out the views with that data
 }
 {% endhighlight %}

 Notice that the methods do not yet exist.
 Also, we lack the data from the server to grant the third wish.
 We'll leave that one as psudocode for now.
-Mark it as a TODO: so that we can search and come back to it later quickly.
+Mark it as a TODO: so that we can quickly search and come back to it later.

 {% highlight swift %}
 override func viewDidLoad(animated: Bool) {
   super.viewDidLoad(animated)
   makeSomeViews()
-  fetchDataFromIceCreamServer()
+  fetchDataFromIcecreamServer()
   //TODO: then fill out the views with that data
 }